ray-project/ray/doc/source/serve/monitoring.md

 :language: python
 ```

-Now [install and run Grafana](https://grafana.com/docs/grafana/latest/installation/) and navigate to `http://localhost:3000`, where you can log in with the default username "admin" and default password "admin".
+Now [install and run Grafana](https://grafana.com/docs/grafana/latest/installation/) and navigate to `http://localhost:3000`, where you can log in with default credentials:

+* Username: admin
+* Password: admin

 On the welcome page, click "Add your first data source" and click "Loki" to add Loki as a data source.

 Now click "Explore" in the left-side panel.
 You are ready to run some queries!